-ISO-7-13-9 The certification body shall take any subsequent action needed to resolve the complaint or appeal.
-Management system requirements (ISO 8)-Option A General management system documentation (Option A) (ISO 8-2) ISO-8-2-1 The certification body's top management shall establish, document, and maintain policies and objectives for fulfilment of this certification scheme and shall ensure the policies and objectives are acknowledged and implemented at all levels of the certification body's organization.
-ISO-8-2-2 The certification body's top management shall provide evidence of its commitment to the development and implementation of the management system and its effectiveness in achieving consistent fulfilment of this certification scheme.
-ISO-8-2-3 The certification body's top management shall appoint a member of management who, irrespective of other responsibilities, shall have responsibility and authority that include the following: ensuring that processes and procedures needed for the management system are established, implemented and maintained; reporting to top management on the performance of the management system and any need for improvement.
-ISO-8-2-4 All documentation, processes, systems, records, etc. related to the fulfilment of the requirements of this certification scheme shall be included, referenced, or linked to documentation of the management system.
-ISO-8-2-5 All personnel involved in certification activities shall have access to the parts of the management system documentation and related information that are applicable to their responsibilities.
-Control of documents (Option A) (ISO 8-3) ISO-8-3-1 The certification body shall establish procedures to control the documents (internal and external) that relate to the fulfilment of this certification scheme.
-ISO-8-3-2 The procedures shall define the controls needed to: approve documents for adequacy prior to issue; review and update (as necessary) and re-approve documents; ensure that changes and the current revision status of documents are identified; ensure that relevant versions of applicable documents are available at points of use; ensure that documents remain legible and readily identifiable; ensure that documents of external origin are identified and their distribution controlled; prevent the unintended use of obsolete documents, and to apply suitable identification to them if they are retained for any purpose.
-Control of records (Option A) (ISO 8-4) ISO-8-4-1 The certification body shall establish procedures to define the controls needed for the identification, storage, protection, retrieval, retention time and disposition of its records related to the fulfilment of this certification scheme.
-ISO-8-4-2 The certification body shall establish procedures for retaining records for a period consistent with its contractual and legal obligations.
-Access to these records shall be consistent with the confidentiality arrangements.
-Manage ment review (Option A) (ISO 8-5)
+The certification body shall take any subsequent action needed appeal. d to resolve the complaint or Management system requirements (ISO 8)-Option A General management system documentation (Option A) (ISO 8-2) The certification body's top management shall establish, docu and objectives for fulfilment of this certification scheme and sobjectives are acknowledged and implemented at all levels organization. shall ensure the policies and The certification body's top management shall provide eviden development and implementation of the management systemachieving consistent fulfilment of this certification scheme. em and its effectiveness in The certification body's top management shall appoint a me irrespective of other responsibilities, shall have responsibility at following: ensuring that processes and procedures needed for testablished, implemented and maintained; reporting to top management on the performance of tany need for improvement.
+All documentation, processes, systems, records, etc. relate requirements of this certification scheme shall be included documentation of the management system.
+All personnel involved in certification activities shall have management system documentation and related information responsibilities. · · Control of documents (Option A) (ISO 8-3) ISO-8-3-1 The certification body shall establish procedures to control to external) that relate to the fulfilment of this certification scheme.
+The procedures shall define the controls needed to: approve documents for adequacy prior to issue; review and update (as necessary) and re-approve docu- ensure that changes and the current revision status of ensure that relevant versions of applicable documen use; ensure that documents remain legible and readily idea ensure that documents of external origin are identical controlled; tified and their distribution prevent the unintended use of obsolete documes identification to them if they are retained for any purpose.
+Control of records (Option A) (ISO 8-4) The certification body shall establish procedures to define to identification, storage, protection, retrieval, retention time as related to the fulfilment of this certification scheme.
+The certification body shall establish procedures for retaining rewith its contractual and legal obligations.
+Access to these receipted the confidentiality arrangements. · · Management review (Option A) (ISO 8-5)